-There are several things the malware might do once it’s taken over the victim’s computer but by far the most common action is to encrypt some or all of the user’s files.
+There are several things the malware might do once its taken over the victim’s computer.
+By far the most common action is to encrypt some or all of the user’s files.
 The most important thing to know is that at the end of the process, the files cannot be decrypted without a mathematical key known only by the attacker.
-The user is presented with a message explaining that their files are now inaccessible and will only be decrypted if the victim sends an untraceable Bitcoin payment to the attacker.

 Who Is a Target for Ransomware?

 There are several different ways attackers choose the organizations they target with ransomware.
-Sometimes it’s a matter of opportunity — for instance, attackers might target universities because they tend to have smaller security teams and a different user base that does a lot of file sharing, making it easier to penetrate their defenses.
+For instance, sometimes it’s a matter of opportunity — attackers might target universities because they tend to have smaller security teams and a different user base that does a lot of file sharing, making it easier to penetrate their defenses.

 of companies that fall victim to ransomware are running up-to-date endpoint protection on the infected machines

 How to Prevent Ransomware

 There are a number of defensive steps you can take to prevent ransomware infection.
 These steps are of course good security practices in general, so following them improves your defenses from all sorts of attacks.